malworthy/smoke/README.md

 - string.split(str, delim) // split a string on delimeter.  a returns list
 - string.splitlines(str) // split a string on newline.  a returns list
 - string.char(num) // converts an ascii value into a 1 character string
+- string.trim(string)

 File IO
 - file.readlines(path) // reads a text file and returns a list of all the lines in file
 - file.open(filename, mode) // opens a file using mode ('r','w', etc). return reference to file (a number 0-255)
 - file.write(fileref, text) // write to file opend by file.open
 - file.close(fileref) // close file
+- file.readchar(fileref) // reads 1 charater from a file.
+Returns nil if at end of file, or if can't read.

 Utils
 - args() // returns a list of command line arguments passed to the scripts